project-oak/rust-verification-tools/docs/_posts/2021-03-29-using-seahorn.md

 Rust program.
 We will:
 1. Compile the program to generate bitcode (LLVM IR);
-1. Run cvt-patch-llvm on the bitcode;
+1. Run rvt-patch-llvm on the bitcode;
 1. Run SeaHorn on the patched bitcode; and
 1. Run SeaHorn again to produce a trace of the bug.